 However, the API must correlate the complete call that indicates authentication success with the add call that passed the corresponding credentials.
 This correlation is established using the token argument: The SAML IdP passes a token of its choosing in the details provided to the add call and must then pass the same token in the details of the corresponding complete call.
 The API uses the token to correlate these method calls only.
 The token is treated as opaque, is not interpreted in any way and is discarded at the end of the sign-in process.

 If authentication fails, Chrome may return to the sign-in form, asking the user to try signing in again.
 A sign-in process can thus encompass multiple authentication attempts.
 To ensure that method calls are correlated correctly, the SAML IdP should use a different token for each of these authentication attempts.
-Given the example flow in the overview section, the IdP must then choose a token when calling add in step 1 and must keep this token as part of its internal state until complete is called in step 3.
+The IdP must then choose a token when calling add and must keep this token as part of its internal state until complete is called.
 The need to generate and keep track of a suitable token can be avoided by using the RelayState (see the Google SAML developer documentation for a definition) as the token.
 The RelayState meets all requirements that the token must fulfill: